alcf-lidar/alcf-lidar.github.io/installation/index.md

 ### Linux

-The installation has been tested on Debian GNU/Linux 10 and Ubuntu Desktop 19.10.
+The installation has been tested on Debian GNU/Linux 10, Devuan GNU/Linux 2.1,
+Ubuntu Desktop 19.10 and Fedora 31 Workstation.

 Install the following required software: